Mark Weisbrot, Co-Director

-Lara is a member of the first class of graduate students at the Levy Economics Institute, where she obtained her M.S in Economic Policy and Theory in 2016.
-Lara holds a B.A in Mathematics from Bard College, where as an undergraduate student she became interested in economics and social justice.
-Her research interests are centered on promoting economic ideas and policies that directly address inequality and advocate for better labor practices.
-Lara has previously worked at La Voz del Valle de Hudson and the Worker Justice Center of New York.
+Lara is a member of the first class of graduate students at the Levy Economics Institute, where she obtained her M.S. in Economic Policy and Theory in 2016.
+Lara holds a B.A. in Mathematics from Bard College, where as an undergraduate student she became interested in economics and social justice.
+Her research focuses on highlighting the devastating effects austerity policies have on people’s lives and promoting fair economic policies that work for everyone.

 Tel.
 202-293-5380 x107

 Kevin Cashman has a B.A. in Biological Chemistry and Political Science from Grinnell College.
 His experience includes time working in environmental protection, organizing, and progressive political advocacy, specifically supporting the expansion of social insurance and healthcare programs.
 He is interested in analyzing our society from a perspective that includes economic and social justice, class, race, and gender.

 Rebecca Watts, Program Associate